 For different speed ranges, different write strategies can be used.
-This version of this document specifies 1 option:
+This version of this document specifies 2 options:

-- a pulsed write strategy, where each single mark is created by a number of subsequent separated short pulses. - G.1 Pulsed write strategy
+- a pulsed write strategy, where each single mark is created by a number of subsequent separated short pulses. - a Castle write strategy, where each single mark is created by one continuous pulse with a power emphasis at the beginning and at the end of the pulse.

+G.1 Pulsed write strategy